 Oona is a Lecturer in Criminology at SCCJR, University of Glasgow.
-She has worked as a researcher and practitioner in the field of gender based violence for over fifteen years.
-Oona’s main research interests include gender, rape and sexual assault, domestic abuse, legal responses to sexual offences, the prevention of gender based violence, and alcohol.
+She has worked as a researcher and practitioner in the field of gender based violence for over 20 years.
+Oona’s main research interests include rape and sexual assault, domestic abuse, criminal justice responses to sexual and domestic offences, the prevention of gender based violence, gender equality and feminism.

-Oona is a Coordinator of the Gender Based Violence Research Network and an Associate Researcher at the Centre for Research on Families and Relationships.
-She is also a member of the European Network of Experts on Gender Equality, Women Against Violence Europe, the BSA Violence Against Women Study Group, Engender and the Police to Primary Care Research Advisory Group (University of Glasgow).
+Oona is the founder and Coordinator of the Glasgow University Gender Based Violence Research Forum (https://www.gla.ac.uk/schools/socialpolitical/research/groups/genderbasedviolenceresearchforum/) and a Coordinator of the Scottish Gender Based Violence Research Network.
+She is also an Associate Researcher at the Centre for Research on Families and Relationships and a member of Engender, the European Network on Gender and Violence, Women Against Violence Europe, the BSC Women, Crime and Criminal Justice Group, the BSA Violence Against Women Study Group.

 Brooks, O. (2014) Interpreting young women’s accounts of drink spiking: the need for a gendered understanding of the fear and reality of sexual violence.Sociology, 48 (2). pp. 300-316.
 ISSN 0038-0385 (doi:10.1177/0038038512475108)

 Brooks, O. (2011) ‘Guys!
 Stop doing it!’: young women’s adoption and rejection of safety advice when socializing in bars, pubs and clubs.British Journal of Criminology, 51 (4). pp. 635-651.
 ISSN 0007-0955 (doi:10.1093/bjc/azr011)